 Although sweetened black tea is used to make kombucha, the finished product has roughly one-third to one-half of the caffeine of unfermented black tea.
 Likewise, much of the sugar used to sweeten the tea before it is fermented is also consumed during the fermentation process.

 Much of the kombucha that is sold in stores near me however is made thousands of miles away and shipped across the country.
 Some local businesses exist around the United States that brew their own kombucha and sell it in refillable glass bottles to reduce packaging waste.

-I brew my own to reduce packaging waste, save energy, and to have fun.
+I brew my own to reduce packaging waste, save energy, and have fun.
 Because it is a living food, every batch tends to have its own unique qualities.
 It is easy to experiment with different flavors, ideally with local seasonal ingredients.
 Although it might sound relatively difficult from the instructions, it is quite simple after making it once or twice.